jasilven/trawl-racket/README.md

 All posts are posted anonymously with randomly generated userid that is valid until user ends the session or decides to abandon the userid.

-No external dependencies used, only racket standard library!
+No external server-side dependencies used, only racket standard library!

 ## build
 ```